Biofoundationalism IV: Masculine Because You Have To, Feminine Because You Get To

 Concluding

 Luxury beliefs propagate in a backdrop of luxury conditions.
-And let’s not deceive ourselves, it’s a blessing to have some luxuries!
-To avoid this progression towards the feminine is to implicitly be under some form of distress.
-You can't disentangle only getting the physical luxuries without the intellectual ones; both will be in approximate proportion to each other.
+And let’s not deceive ourselves, it’s a blessing to have luxuries!
+To avoid this progression toward the feminine is to be under some form of distress.
+You can’t disentangle the physical luxuries from the intellectualized, moral ones: both will be in approximate proportion to each other.

-Within affluent countries, conservatism represents the speed limit of liberalism.
-In opulence, the Right can only provide reactions to lurking disorder.
-Over extended timelines, it cannot compete on utility grounds with the Left for the same reason there aren’t winter sunflowers.
-So long as pampered provisions keep flowing and the population has a say in how it’s governed, leftwing morality will advance until the resources run dry, or the entropy is too great.
+Within affluent countries, conservatism represents the speed limit of liberalism; in opulence, it can only provide reactions to lurking feminine disorder.
+Over extended timelines, it cannot compete on utility grounds with liberalism for the same reason there aren’t sunflowers in the winter.
+So long as pampered provisions keep flowing and the population has a say in how it’s governed, feminine morality advances until the resources run dry or the entropy is too great.
 Then… a behavioral immune response occurs.

-Wealthy nations drift towards the feminine because they can, poor nations adhere to the masculine because they must.
+Wealthy nations drift toward the feminine because they can; poor nations adhere to the masculine because they must.

-Research is included below that speaks to temperamental morality differences between the sexes.
+Research included below regarding temperamental and moral differences between the sexes.

-Subscribes and shares are very much appreciated.
-If you enjoyed the essay, give it a like.
+Subscribes and shares are much appreciated.
+If you enjoyed this essay, please give it a like.

 You can show your appreciation by becoming a paid subscriber, or donating here: 0x9C828E8EeCe7a339bBe90A44bB096b20a4F1BE2B